-If the project is a subdivision or lot legalization, where no specific development of structures is concurrently proposed, then consult with Planning Division staff to identify the construction footprint, indirect impact area, and survey area.
-Refer to the Initial Study Assessment Guidelines, Part E, Step 1 for information on how to define the impact area.
+If the project is a subdivision or lot legalization, where no specific development of structures is concurrently proposed, then consult with Planning & Building staff to identify the construction footprint, indirect impact area, and survey area.
+Refer to the Initial Study Assessment Guidelines, Part E, Step 1 for information on how to define the impact area if this document is to be used in CEQA process.